ncats/molwitch/README.md

 ## Available on Maven Central
-Usually, one needs to add multiple dependencies for bgoth `molwitch` as well as the underlying toolkit:
+Usually, one needs to add multiple dependencies for both `molwitch` as well as the underlying toolkit:
 This adds the API.
 ```
 <dependency>